k8s-101/workshop/sections/2-docker-and-conatiners.md

 ...
 ```

-Notice how we're no longer spending any time restoring unchanged packages?
+Notice how we're no longer spending any time restoring unchanged packages the second time we build?
 Success!

 _Whether or not we can benefit from improved caching usually depends on other factors as well.
 If we mostly run `docker build` on a build server, and it doesn't support Docker caching between builds, we won't see any improvements._